ModaOperandi/agora/recommendations/microservices.md

 # Languages & Frameworks

-## Trial
+## Assess

-### Kotlin vs Scala
+### Kotlin

-This section provides Kotlin vs Scala selection information in brief.
 Here's a good lecture with comparison overview: [Kotlin vs Scala](https://www.youtube.com/watch?v=MsMejigb1Zk)

-### Kotlin

 Here are some lectures from Google I/O to get some idea about Kotlin: